 Both the jiu jitsu and Judo training walked hand in hand under the guidance of his master Osvaldo Alves.
-Training out of a small padded room in Osvaldo’s personal residence (the mat was so small that no more than 4 people could roll at the same time), Sergio was transformed into a formidable fighter, and in just three years he achieved his black belt, going from purple belt straight to black.
-The belt promotion was done with Helio Gracie’s approval.
+Training out of a small padded room in Osvaldo’s personal residence (the mat was so small that no more than 4 people could roll at the same time), and later at ‘Clube Olímpico’, Sergio was transformed into a formidable fighter.
+Training hard with his team mate Pascoal Magalhães, the two became a synonym of the closed guard, causing great improvements to a position that barely existed in the sport at the time, and in just three years he achieved his black belt.
+Going from purple belt straight to black.
+The belt promotion was done with Helio Gracie‘s approval.

-Just a few weeks after Sergio Penha received the black belt, he had a chance to test it, and straight away with one of the greatest fighters of all time, Mr Rickson Gracie.
+Just a few weeks after Sergio Penha received the black belt, he had a chance to test it at a tournament.
+In the semi finals of the absolute division he had a chance to test his grade against one of the greatest Jiu Jitsu fighters of all time, Mr Rickson Gracie.
 Penha fought bravely in one of the most celebrated fights in BJJ history, giving the Gracie a run for his money.
-Without any precedents in Rickson’s competitive track record, Penha managed to push him to the limit, having the score at 15×0 for Sergio by the time Rickson managed to pull off the submission win.
+Without any precedents in Rickson’s competitive track record, Penha managed to push him to the limit, having the score at 15×0 for Sergio by the time Rickson managed to pull off the submission win towards the very end.

-Sergio Penha continued his legacy competing when the opportunity arose against some of the best fighters of his generation like Rolls Gracie’s black belt “Mauricao” Gomes.
+Sergio Penha continued his legacy competing when the opportunity arose against some of the best fighters of his generation like Rolls Gracie‘s black belt “Mauricao” Gomes.
 Unfortunately for jiu jitsu, Sergio made a career decision at the age of 22, to become an airline pilot.
-Relegating BJJ to a secondary stage, he lived the life of a pilot residing in Brazil, Portugal and the USA.
+Relegating his grappling activities to a secondary stage, he lived the life of a pilot residing in Brazil, Portugal and the USA.

 After 22 years living away from his family (at the age of 44) Sergio decided to take a different direction in his life.
 Daring to do what many men would tremble to even think, he abandoned a prosperous career as an aircraft pilot to become a BJJ instructor.
 His family had been living in the US for many years (Las Vegas) and so the decision to move to the capital of the fight industry was easy one to make.